Enhanced superconducting properties of Bi$_2$Sr$_2$CaCu$_2$O$_{8+x}$ films with sub-50-nm thickness: Acknowledgements

-\acknowledgments {This research was funded in whole, or in part, by the Austrian Science Fund (FWF) grant number I4865-N. For the purpose of open access, the authors have applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.
+We are grateful to E.~F. Talantsev for illuminating discussions and to W.~P. Crump for providing their software code.
+This research was funded in whole, or in part, by the Austrian Science Fund (FWF) Grant-DOI: 10.55776/I4865-N. For the purpose of open access, the authors have applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.
 B.A. acknowledges financial support from the Austrian Science Fund, grant I6079.
-This article is based upon work from COST Actions SuperQuMap CA21144, Hi-SCALE CA19108, and Polytopo CA23134 (European Cooperation in Science and Technology).}
+This article is based upon work from COST Actions SuperQuMap CA21144, Hi-SCALE CA19108, and Polytopo CA23134 (European Cooperation in Science and Technology).